GluuFederation/containership.io/openldap/README.md

-# openldap
+# OpenLDAP

-A docker image version of openldap.
+A docker image version of OpenLDAP.

 ## Installation